ParasBedi298/Railway_Seat_Booking_System/README.md

 # Railway_Seat_Booking_System

 Railway-Reservation-Management
 Welcome to the Railway-Management-System.
-Created a website which manages authentication, booking of trains, searching of train by their source, destination and time.
+We created a website which manages authentication, booking of trains, searching of train by their source, destination and time.
+This project was built in a team of 6 members, under the course Applied Database Practicum at IIT Mandi.

 This project is currently using NodeJs and MySQL as the technologies for building the project with a javascript backend.